AmeriCorps Service Opportunities – Johnson City TN

 AmeriCorps engages more than 75,000 men and women in intensive service each year at more than 15,000 locations including non-profits, schools, public agencies, and community and faith-based groups across the country.

 AmeriCorps members are given a living allowance, health care, childcare (if applicable), and become eligible for the Segal AmeriCorps Education Award upon successful completion of the program.
 Additionally, ARCH offers many on and off-site training opportunities for its members; and members are encouraged to take advantage of the experience, support and resources of the ARCH staff and nonprofit community.

 Americorps Service Opportunities in Johnson City, Tennessee

-The Appalachian Regional Coalition on Homelessness (ARCH) is a nonprofit organization located in downtown Johnson City.
-Our main office is on West Walnut Street, several blocks from the main ETSU campus (East Tennessee State University).
+The Appalachian Regional Coalition on Homelessness (ARCH) is a nonprofit organization in downtown Johnson City.
+Our main office is located at 2700 S Roan St, a few miles from the main ETSU (East Tennessee State University) campus.

 Volunteer Work, Community Service & Internship Opportunities